LonelyNinja/lonelyninja.github.io/docs/policies/admin_lite.md

 Implementation:
 > In addition to recruiting full HQ members from those timezones, we are recruiting junior members of the TT community or those that don’t want the hassle of being a full HQ member, but want to deal with major server issues when no HQ members are active

-# Policy
+# Policy { #Policy }

+!!! note
     Keep admin actions to a minimum when HQ members are online unless asked to or a situation isn’t being resolved.

 You and your actions will be held to a high standard as you represent us all, please keep everything mature and professional.
 You will not have the same responsibility level or activity requirements as HQ.
 Help out when you are on and see something, but don’t stress about it.
 Avoid drama and ask for assistance as needed.
 You do not have access to long bans; if there are repeat offenders that keep rejoining the server or players causing severe issues that you feel deserve a ban, **tag @HQ** in Discord and we will help ASAP.
 Make sure to write in `#problem-players` any bans that you believe should be implemented or major problem players you ran into.